Why Weight Training Is Insanely Good For Weight Loss

 Muscles Burns Calories 24/7

-Aerobic exercise burns calories while you are engaged in exercise, but building muscle through weight training helps you burn calories long after your lifting session.
-Just a few short weight training sessions a week can help you keep your body burning off calories and fat 24/7 even when you’re at rest.
+Aerobic exercise burns calories while you are exercising, but building muscle through weight training helps you burn calories long after you stop lifting weights.
+Just a few short strength training sessions a week can help your body burn calories and fat 24/7, even when you're resting.

-That’s because lean muscle tissue is always active, unlike fat that just sits there doing nothing for you.
-Swapping 10 pounds of fat on your body for 10 pounds of lean muscle tissue can help you burn 50 extra calories a day or more while doing nothing.
+That's because lean muscle tissue is always active, unlike fat, which just sits there doing nothing.
+Replacing 10 pounds of fat on your body with 10 pounds of lean muscle tissue can help you burn 50 extra calories a day or more without doing anything.

 Build Muscle To Get Rid Of Trouble Areas